-Operating systems typically require users to be assigned to groups, and allow administrators to grant or deny permission to resources based on group membership.
-In this scenario, the word group is used in that sense-group identities managed by the authentication and authorization mechanisms of the underlying operating system.
+Operating systems typically require users to be assigned to groups, allowing administrators to grant or deny permission to resources based on group membership.
+In this scenario, the term group is used to refer to the group identities managed by the authentication and authorization mechanisms of the underlying operating system.